Three Weeks in Japan: A First Time Itinerary

 A Honeymoon is a Big Deal!

 Not as big of a deal as the Wedding Day itself, admittedly, but still...
 A pretty Big Deal.
-And so the decision of where to go on said honeymoon is not to be trivially made.
+And so our decision of where to go on said honeymoon was not to be trivially made.

 Tropical islands, picture-postcard white sands and endless cocktails have their own appeal.
 But neither Julien nor myself being members of the fly-and-flop brigade, we were going to need something a little more boots-on-the-ground and a little less bums-on-the-beach.
 The required cocktails notwithstanding.